 How Is Polydactyly Diagnosed?

 Polydactyly may be seen before birth on an ultrasound.
 Otherwise, doctors diagnose it when the baby is born.

 Sometimes doctors do X-rays to see if the extra digit has bones and joints.
 This helps the surgeon decide what kind of treatment is needed.

 Treatment for polydactyly depends on the location of the digit on the hand or foot and how it is formed.
 An extra pinky or little toe that is connected with a thin stalk can be removed easily, sometimes right in the surgeon's office with a surgical clip or stitch.

-Extra thumbs, big toes, or middle fingers or toes that contain bones and/or joints need surgery in the hospital.
+Extra thumbs, big toes, or fingers or toes that contain bones and/or joints need surgery in the hospital.